News & Podcast

 As I write this column in late March, it's sunny outside, (relatively) warm, but the snow—with predictions of more to come—continues to hang around.
 Welcome to spring in Minnesota!
 A key part of the Tucker Center’s mission is to link our scholarly efforts to issues that have a direct impact on the lives of girls and women participating in all manner of sports and physical activity.
 Toward that end, we are engaged in a number of ongoing initiatives, ranging from our various research studies, to our collaborations with local and national organizations committed to public service.
 For example, under the guidance of Co-Director Dr. Nicole M. LaVoi—and in partnership with the Alliance of Women Coaches—the Tucker Center released the 2018 Women in College Coaching Report Card.
 This groundbreaking longitudinal study examines the decline of women in head coaching positions at the Division I level almost two generations removed from the passage of Title IX.
 As you will learn in more detail below, one key finding is that even though the percentage of female head coaches of women’s teams increased for the 5th year in a row, they still represent only 42% of all head coaches nationwide.

 So how do we deal with such troubling findings?
 The Tucker Center provides an important answer—not to mention national leadership—through another key part of our mission: educational outreach in the service of public engagement.
 On April 20th, we are hosting the 5th annual Women Coaches Symposium in partnership with the U of M’s Department of Athletics.
 The symposium will bring together more than 300 coaches from around the Twin Cities and beyond.
 The purpose of the symposium is to create a forum for networking and community building among women who are—or hope to be—members of the coaching profession.
-This year’s keynote speaker is Susan Teeter, head coach of the women’s swim team at Princeton.
+This year’s Jean K. Freeman Keynote Speaker is Susan Teeter, head coach of the women’s swim team at Princeton.
 Among her many accomplishments, including 17 Ivy League titles, Teeter received the prestigious College Swim Coaches Association Lifetime Achievement Award in 2011.
 More details about the symposium, including how to register, are highlighted in a story below.

 Finally, one measure of the impact and scope of our efforts is the interest we receive from academics around the globe.
 This spring we are hosting a Visiting Scholar, Guylaine Demers, newly appointed Women’s Studies Research Chair at Laval University in Quebec.
 Professor Demers’ scholarly interests include coaching education and homophobia in sports.
 In 2015, she was recognized as one of the most influential women in sports by the Canadian Association for the Advancement of Women & Sport.
 Read more about Dr. Demers below.